 - Sessions last, on average, one hour.

 - Individual sessions should last no longer than two hours.

 - Students can meet with their individual tutor one to three times a week, if needed.

 No. These sessions last between one and two hours.
 You may attend the full session or any portion that you choose.
 You are free to attend as needed.

 Individual Tutor Application, click here.

-- Have earned an A, or better in the course
+- earned an A or better in the course;

-- Have successfully completed a related course in the discipline
+- successfully completed a related course in the discipline; and

-Please contact Karlene Kunigiel at email: firstname.lastname@example.org, if you’re having trouble logging onto Payroll.
+Please contact Karlene Kunigiel at email@example.com, if you’re having trouble logging onto payroll.